opportunity-zh/php-docker-intro/README.md

+## How to run this project
+Run the command `docker-compose up` inside the docker folder.

 ## What is this repo for?
 This is a simple php docker-compose setup with nginx.
 With this setup we will build a small website.